Elisniper/Glass-Wave/README.md

 3. Enable the theme in the themes tab.

 # Plugin Support
+- SpotifyControls
+- ChannelTabs

-Glass Wave does not actively support all plugins and does not seek out theme fixes for every plugin out there.
+NOTE: Glass Wave does not actively support all plugins and does not seek out theme fixes for every plugin out there.
 However, I try to stay as compatible as possible.
 (If an issue is found please create an issue on the GitHub Repo or reach out for some help in the BetterDiscord server.)

 # Previews